Dragonmystic707/exalted-reincarnated/docs/Lunars/Martial_Arts.md

 successes on Fine Dexterity/Sneak rolls).
 This does not affect Lunars who are already of size Large (or bigger).

-If the Beastman’s animal form has natural armor, such as a carapace or scales, they may gain an additional +1 Soak at the cost of -1 Evasion.
+If the animal form has natural armor, such as a carapace or scales, they may gain an additional +1 Soak at the cost of -1 Evasion.

-Aside from this, other mutations still follow the **Hybrid Body Rules** (including their alteration from the Hybrid Body Rearrangement)
+Aside from this, other mutations still follow the **Hybrid Body Rules** (including their alteration from the Hybrid Body Rearrangement).

 ### Hide-Hardening Technique